Menu

 What Methods are Used?

-The treatment is based on methods from the fields of voice development and voice therapy found in the professional literature.
-These include Voice Movement Therapy, Vocal Psychotherapy and Embodied VoiceWork, as well as original methods of voice therapy developed as part of my doctoral research and based on many years of clinical experience.
-The process may combine music, movement, drama and art to support and develop vocal work.
+The treatment is based on methods from the fields of therapeutic voicework, vocal coaching and speech therapy found in the professional literature.
+These include (but are not limited to) Vocal Psychotherapy, Voice Movement Therapy, Embodied VoiceWork, and VocaPlay Therapy, an original method of voice therapy developed as part of my doctoral research and based on many years of clinical experience.
+In general, The process may combine music, movement, drama and art to support and develop vocal work.

 Who Can Voice Therapy Help?